THE IBRIDE STORY

 C'est en 1996 à Fontain, en France, qu'Ibride est né du trio familial que forment Carine Jannin, Rachel et Benoît Convers.
 Dès ses débuts, l'autoédition permet à la maison de créer des objets singuliers et poétiques dont l'essence même réside dans la nature et le monde animal.

 Collaboration with major brands

-the design house made a creative shift and put an end to collaborations in order to flourish in independence and free itself from codes.
-The two years that followed marked the launch of three collections that had become emblematic.
+The publishing house takes a creative turn and puts an end to collaborations in order to blossom in independence and free itself from codes.
+The two years that followed marked the launch of two collections that have become emblematic.

 Advocating the exact opposite of the traditional idea of business, Carine Jannin has made choices that have led the brand along an enlightened path – that of the human.
 She is not a conventional Company Manager– even before it was fashionable to establish an open management structure, she encouraged collective intelligence and preferred to empower members of her staff.
 Behind her, the pack is organized in one and the same movement.
 To observe Carine Jannin is to note a sincere interest in other people, an unconditional commitment to the design house.
 It is to realize, even before a single word has been spoken, that sincerity is not an evil defect.
 It is also to become aware that indeed audacity, authenticity and singularity are always more profitable than opportunism or following trends.
 It is simply to trust.
 And that is rare.